CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/bom-mor.md

 ## Enable Synchronization

 - SAP Business One utilizes data from the Item Master Data Inventory Data tab to determine MRP make-or-buy recommendations.
-- ProcessForce integrates with SAP Business One using the MRP Wizard, enabling seamless synchronization.
+- CompuTec ProcessForce integrates with SAP Business One using the MRP Wizard, enabling seamless synchronization.
 - Further details can be found in the MRP Tab.

 ### Bill of Materials